Inspired by the Bollywood film “Special 26”, five heists, jewels from the doctor's house; 3 outfit | ExBulletin

 Three of them – Bittu (32), Surender (35) and Vibha (35) were arrested while the other two managed to escape, they said.

-Police said 36 lakh in cash, worth of jewelry 5 lakh, 3,852 US dollars and 400 pounds looted from the doctor’s home were also recovered from the possession of the accused.
+Police said 36 lakh rupees in cash, jewelry worth 5 lakh rupees, 3,852 US dollars and 400 pounds looted from the doctor’s house were also recovered from the possession of the accused.

 They said efforts are underway to catch Amit and Pawan who are on the run.